 Introduction

 “Servo-driven” is one of those terms that gets used a lot in packaging equipment sales conversations, often as a shorthand for modern, precise, flexible automation.
-But what does it actually mean, and does it always translate into real value for your application?
+But what does servo-driven mean, and does it always translate into real value for your application?

 The Basic Definition